 - 1. make all of the required payments, - 2. all of your creditors must be paid pursuant to your confirmed Plan, - 3. complete your Debtor Education, an instructional course concerning your personal financial management, (complete this course within 45 days of your 341 Meeting of Creditors), and - 4. certify that you are current with all post-petition domestic support obligations (child support, alimony, etc.).
 After you have completed all of the above items, you will then receive an Order of Discharge from the Court.
 You should discuss with your Attorney the effect of the discharge.
 After you receive your Order of Discharge, you will no longer be responsible for any debts, other than long-term debts not paid in full through your Plan, (such as mortgage payments) and certain non-dischargeable debts (such as child support, alimony, or student loans).
 If you are not sure which of your debts will be discharged, you should discuss them with your Attorney.
 After you have received your discharge, you may receive a small refund check from the Trustee.
 This refund is paid to you if you have paid more to the Trustee than is required to pay your debts pursuant to your confirmed Chapter 13 Plan.
+Depending on how you made your payments to the Trustee, it may take 60 days or more to issue a refund of any overpayment to the Trustee.
 DO YOU STILL HAVE QUESTIONS?

-If any of your questions or concerns that have not been answered by this booklet, please contact your Attorney or review my website at www.Danville13.com.
+If any of your questions or concerns that have not been answered by this booklet, please contact your Attorney or review my website at www.CH13CDIL.com.
 This booklet is intended to be an overview of the Chapter 13 program in the Central District of Illinois, and does not deal with all issues that could arise.